 movement and industry, the body positivity and inclusivity movement, the popularity of mindfulness and yoga, which are reminding Westerners that they have bodies in the first place; gadgets like Fitbit or Apple Watches in so-called 'health tech'; as well as the rise of personalised medicine.
 When thinking about the culture of disdain and contempt for the body, one can point to the lower cultural and economic value placed on manual labour and caring professions, that necessarily involve physical presence, over 'knowledge work'.
-There are also unrealistic and flattening standards of physical beauty, reinforced by the film, advertising, and fashion industries, and amplified by social media, with troubling consequences for our

-Our culture has a conflicted relationship to bodies, where a disposition of care and concern clashes discordantly with an (often unconscious) disposition of disdain and even contempt for the body. mental health, especially the health of teenage girls, although no one is immune.
+There are also unrealistic and flattening standards of physical beauty, reinforced by the film, advertising, and fashion industries, and amplified by social media, with troubling consequences for our mental health, especially the health of teenage girls, although no one is immune.
 One could also mention the more subtle trend towards relentless virtualisation of experience, which threatens to alienate us from our physical selves and condition us to live increasingly disembodied lives, slouching to binge on Netflix or game for multiple days and nights in a row, texting instead of meeting in person; and who knows what will happen if and when the metaverse goes mainstream.